 Integrating your Google Calendar with online Gantt chart software, Ganttic, only takes three steps.
 But doing so will allow you to have a visual overview of several calendars, synchronized information with your team, and a perfect planning tool.
 Read on to find out how to make it happen.
 It‘s super easy!

 Gantt charts are the preferred method for many project managers.
-That’s because the best online options have features such as drag and drop scheduling make it easy to update plans quickly and on-the-fly.
-Built in metrics such as resource and task utilization helps make more informed decisions, and promotes healthier team dynamics.
-The custom data fields help manage your global and dispersed teams, by providing a way to organize, filter, and group via the data that matters to you.
-View plans via Gantt charts for more accurate long-term forecasting or see projects as Kanban boards for an alternative POV.
+That’s because the best online options have features such as drag and drop scheduling which it easy to update plans quickly and on-the-fly.
+As well as built in metrics such as resource and task utilization, measurements which help make more informed decisions and promotes healthier team dynamics.
+Plus, customizable data fields help manage projects and teams, by providing a way to organize, filter, and group via the data that matters to you.

 To turn plans made in Google Calendar into Gantt charts, you have to have a resource to schedule tasks for.
 If the resource already exists, you can skip this step.

 TIP: Resources can be anything you plan with: equipment, people or facilities.
-So make sure to add everything relevant to the available resource pool: yourself, your designer, your company’s minivan, or a meeting room, a projector, or a phone line.
+So make sure to add everything relevant to the available resource pool: yourself, your designer, your company’s minivan, a meeting room, a projector, or a phone line.

 In Ganttic, you can choose between one-way sync and two-way sync.
 We’ll explain what these mean.

 One-way sync is a good idea if you don’t want any data coming from Ganttic to Google Calendar.
 If you are syncing your data with an existing calendar you might want to consider one-way sync.